Struggling with a bed bug infestation? Here’s everything you need to know about how to get rid of bed bugs once and for all.

 The most commonly used desiccant for bed bugs is diatomaceous earth, which is a fine dust originating from the fossilized remains of tiny aquatic organisms.

-There are several types of diatomaceous earth used in various applications – it’s extremely important to make sure that you’re using the version that’s registered by the EPA for pesticide use.
-Do not use pool- or food-grade diatomaceous earth.
+There are several types of diatomaceous earth used in various applications – it’s important to make sure that you’re using the version that’s registered by the EPA for pesticide use.
+Do not use pool-grade diatomaceous earth.

 Low-toxicity contact sprays are designed to kill bed bugs only on contact.
 Once dried, these products do not provide any further control, so repeat treatments are usually necessary.